eduardz1/Master-Thesis/chapters/implementation.typ

       }
       ```
     },
-    caption: [C++ code to convert a sparse CSR matrix to a dense matrix using NVIDIA's cuSPARSE library.
+    caption: [C++ code to convert a sparse @CSR matrix to a dense matrix using NVIDIA's cuSPARSE library.
 Ellipsis indicate code omissions.]
       + context {
         if state("image-outline").get() { linebreak(justify: true) }
       },